Welcome to Fox Class

 In maths children are continually reinforcing their knowledge of reading and writing numbers and place value.
-Children have been working hard on number bonds and investigating patterns in addition and subtraction sums.
-During Autumn 2 children will be investigating shapes in the environment and their properties.
+Children work hard on number bonds and investigating patterns in addition and subtraction sums.
+Children use and apply their mathematical knowledge to promote their ability to solve problems.

 |Year 1 Maths Curriculum||[pdf 147KB]|